 Ross has spoken to more than 1.5 million people about the importance of mental health and provided a positive example to empower them to seek help.
-During his 8 years as Director of the National Mental Health Awareness Campaign, he created the first national youth mental health speakers’ bureau in the country that is now a part of Active Minds.
+During his 8 years as Director of Outreach at the National Mental Health Awareness Campaign, he created the first national youth mental health speakers’ bureau in the country that is now a part of Active Minds.
 The speakers’ bureau has reached millions of people.

 Over 70,000 students are utilizing human Power Project’s first curriculum titled, Behind Happy Faces.
 The curriculum is used at numerous colleges including; Cornell University, the University of Pennsylvania, Duke University, Oregon State University and UC Irvine.
 Behind Happy Faces is also used at top private schools, public school districts and was featured at Lady Gaga’s Born This Way Retreat.

 Active Minds is the leading nonprofit organization that empowers students to speak openly about mental health in order to educate others and encourage help-seeking.
 The national nonprofit is changing the culture at schools and in the community by providing information, leadership opportunities and advocacy training to the next generation.

 By developing and supporting chapters of a student-run mental health awareness, education, and advocacy group on campuses nationwide, Active Minds works to increase students’ awareness of mental health issues, provide information and resources regarding mental health and mental illness, encourage students to seek help as soon as it is needed, and serve as liaison between students and the mental health community.